SohamRatnaparkhi/navigator-ai/README.md

 - A **component library** for direct integration into web applications
 - A **browser extension** for end-user automation

 Consider it as Cursor/Windsurf for websites and applications.
-Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is inspired by them and currently is a kind of Chrome extension version that does what they do inside but inside YOUR browser.
+Big shoutout to [Browser-Use](https://github.com/browser-use/browser-use) as Navigator AI is inspired by them and currently is a kind of Chrome extension version that does what they do inside but inside YOUR browser while you retain full control to pause, stop, or restart.

 ⭐️ **P.s.
 Drop a star if you want a completely FREE and open-source alternative to Manus AI.
 I aim to make Navigator AI on par with Manus AI.
 Your support will motivate me a lot.
 Thank you!**